QMCPACK/qmcpack/docs/intro_wavefunction.rst

 The two-body Jastrow factor is a form that allows for the explicit inclusion of dynamic correlation between two particles included in the wavefunction.
-It is almost always given in a spin dependent form so as to satisfy the Kato cusp condition between electrons of different spins :footcite:`kato`.
+It is almost always given in a spin dependent form so as to satisfy the Kato cusp condition between electrons of different spins :cite:`kato`.

 The two body Jastrow function is specified within a ``wavefunction`` element and must contain one or more correlation elements specifying additional parameters